xxxalf/ai-tradeops-control-plane-case/docs/case-overview.md

 ## Evidence model

 This public repository provides black-box evidence.
-It establishes what was built, the production status, the third-party boundary and Miguel Antonov's role.
+It establishes what was built, the production status, the third-party boundary and my role.

 It does not disclose how the protected implementation works internally.